-The 3 Year Average for Global Warming is now 1.5C
+The 3 Year Running Average for Global Warming crossed 1.5Cin November 2025 (ERA5 data).

-It suggests that we might see the maximum-running-average-for-1.5C drop back to well under 3 years again, but in about 6 years time (if trends continue) the maximum running average will be over 6 years, and won’t be dropping back.
+The graphic above, suggests that we might see the maximum-running-average-for-1.5C drop back to well under 3 years again, but by 2031-ish (if trends continue) the maximum running average will be over 6 years, and won’t be dropping back.

 Centered Moving Average